Literasee/Assessment_Literacy_Framework/presentation.md

 ===

-Our group attempted to marry these two issues by creating a lasting, publicly available resource to facilitate creation, collaboration, and communication of assessment literacy content.
+Our group attempted to marry these two issues by creating a lasting, publicly available resource to facilitate the creation, collaboration, and communication of assessment literacy content.